kg4ydw/noacli/Readme.md

 If the heuristic doesn't guess right, you can give it hints with the following options:
  --skip=
-    skip lines preceeding the table (default=0) --delimiters=  or --delimiter=
+    skip lines preceding the table (default=0) --delimiters=  or --delimiter=
     specify single characters that could be delimiters.
 Default is comma, pipe, tab colon ('|\t,:')
  --gap=
     Minimum number of spaces between columns if it is space delimited;
     defaults to 2 or if headers are underlined (with = or -) then 1 --columns=
-    if the fixed width parser can't guess column bounaries, you can specify them (comma separated) --headers=
+    if the fixed width parser can't guess column boundaries, you can specify them (comma separated) --headers=
     comma separated headers to use instead of the first line --noheader